tardate/LittleArduinoProjects/Audio/GreaterSimpleSoundEffects/README.md

   * this is a trick one doesn't see so much these days - while an individual inverter may not have much drive capability (up to 8.8mA at 15V), running a number in parallel aggregates the current that can be delivered and thus avoid an additional power amplifier stage.

-The resulting sound produced continually cycles through a number of modulation frquencies.
+The resulting sound produced continually cycles through a number of modulation frequencies.

 Here's a scope trace to illustrate the behaviour.
 For this test, the CD4040 reset is pulled high, so only one counter stage is operating to simplify things.